ThePorgs/Exegol/README.md

   - Stop exegol : `exegol-stop`

 # :wrench: Tools
   The tools installed in Exegol are mostly installed from sources in order to have the latest version when deploying Exegol.
-Some of the tools can be found in a complete kali install though.
-Some installs are made with go, pip, apt, gem etc. The installs are not perfect but hey, it works!
-You will find most of the tools in `/opt/tools`.
+Some installs are made with go, pip, apt, gem etc. You will find most of the tools in `/opt/tools`.
-  Some of the tools:
   - CrackMapExec (https://github.com/byt3bl33d3r/CrackMapExec)
   - Impacket (https://github.com/SecureAuthCorp/impacket)
   - BloodHound.py (https://github.com/fox-it/BloodHound.py)